 Early polar explorers also used skis.
 Several early 20th-century Antarctic expeditions made New Zealand their last stop on the way south.
 The explorers’ glamorous reputation may have encouraged more New Zealanders to take up skiing.

 The North Island's skiable mountains, Mt Ruapehu and Mt Taranaki/Egmont, are both volcanic.
-On 23 September 1995, Mt Ruapehu violently erupted.
-Although the ski fields had closed for the day, people were still on the lower slopes and in the carparks.
+On 23 September 1995, Mt Ruapehu erupted violently.
+Although the skifields had closed for the day, people were still on the lower slopes and in the carparks.
 Some left in a hurry, but others stayed to watch the spectacle.

 New Zealand's main ski areas are at Mt Ruapehu in the North Island, in parts of the Southern Alps in Canterbury and South Canterbury, and in the mountains near Wānaka and Queenstown.
-There are also ski fields in Taranaki, Nelson, Blenheim, Kaikōura, and on the West Coast of the South Island.
-Since the 1970s Ohakune, Wānaka and Queenstown have become major tourist centres due to the economic impact of skiing.
+There are also skifields in Taranaki, Nelson, Marlborough, Kaikōura, and on the West Coast of the South Island.
+Since the 1970s Ohakune, Wānaka and Queenstown have become major tourist centres due to skiing.

 Skiing is popular in New Zealand.
 A 2001 survey showed that it was the fifth most frequent sporting activity for women, and the 10th for men.
-The highest proportion of participants were aged 18–24 age group, but skiing attracts people of all ages.
+The 18–24 age group had the highest proportion of participants, but skiing attracts people of all ages.
 It is more popular with European New Zealanders than with Māori.

 New Zealand's unpredictable climate sometimes thwarts skiers and the ski tourism industry.
 Cold nights are needed for snow-making, and regular snowfall is not dependable.

-European ski fields have many bars and cafés, and socialising is an important part of a skiing trip.
+European skifields have many bars and cafés, and socialising is an important part of a skiing trip.
 New Zealand skiers often focus more on improvement and achievement and less on conviviality – at least on the slopes.
-Socialising and accommodation in New Zealand, except at club fields, is at nearby towns.
+Socialising and accommodation, except at club fields, is in nearby towns.

 Off the defined fields in Europe, there are often serviced mountain huts, spaced closely enough for guided trips carrying small loads.
 New Zealand’s sparse facilities and harsh mountain weather mean that off-field skiers need to be self-reliant.
 They may need to dig snow shelters in which to wait out a storm.

-When clubs were first set up, members often had to walk for one or more hours to reach the fields, carrying equipment, food and fuel.
+When clubs were first set up, members often had to walk for an hour or more to reach the fields, carrying equipment, food and fuel.
 Without transport or machinery, building tows and huts and clearing snow was tough work.
 Most clubs still expect members to help maintain facilities.
-Overseas visitors have commented on how hard working New Zealand ski club members are.
+Overseas visitors have commented on how hard-working New Zealand ski club members are.

 Ski club members stay in huts, usually built on the mountain.
-Cooking and cleaning is generally done by hut guests, so the club skiing experience is quite different from that on a commercial ski field.
+Cooking and cleaning is generally done by hut guests, so the club skiing experience is quite different from that at a commercial skifield.

 Slopes are not usually groomed at a club field, and skiing down them is physically demanding.
-Uphill transport is also challenging.
-In the early days, skiers had to first climb a slope before they could ski down it.
+Returning uphill can also be challenging.
+In the early days, skiers had to climb a slope before they could ski down it.
 Rope tows were introduced to club fields from 1948, and are often still used.
-A skier holds on to the tow rope using a ‘nutcracker’ clamp attached to their belt.
+A skier is fastened to the tow rope by a ‘nutcracker’ clamp attached to their belt.

 Ski clubs have done much to establish the sport in New Zealand.
-Because club skiing is cheaper than commercial ski fields, it made skiing possible for people of modest income during much of the 20th century.
+Because club skiing is cheaper than using commercial skifields, skiing was feasible for people of modest income for much of the 20th century.

-In the early 21st century, around 90% of skiers use commercial ski fields.
+In the early 21st century, around 90% of skiers use commercial skifields.
 Some ski clubs are now struggling to maintain numbers and viability.
 They still offer a cheaper option because of their non-profit basis, cheaper uphill transport, and reliance on unpaid labour by members.
-However, the better-known commercial ski fields are more expensive, so skiing is no longer seen as a sport available to all.

 In 2006, there were 15 commercially operated ski and snowboard areas in New Zealand.
-Commercial ski fields were slow to develop, although top Austrian skier Ernst Skardarasy claimed in 1937 that New Zealand was potentially better than Australia for skiing.
+Commercial skifields were slow to develop, although top Austrian skier Ernst Skardarasy asserted in 1937 that New Zealand was potentially better than Australia for skiing.

 First, skiers needed suitable accommodation.
 Two tourist hotels were developed near skiing areas in the early 20th century.
 One was the Hermitage, at Aoraki/Mt Cook village, which had been established as a hostel in the 19th century.
-The other was New Zealand’s nearest equivalent to a European 'grand hotel’, the Chateau Tongariro, which opened at the foot of Mt Ruapehu in 1929.
+The other was New Zealand’s nearest equivalent to a European 'grand hotel’, the Chateau Tongariro, which opened underneath Mt Ruapehu in 1929.

 Both hotels, however, were several kilometres from skiing slopes.
 In Europe, ski resorts were typically established near high-alpine settlements, built centuries earlier.
-People could reach the ski fields using extensions from existing transport networks.
+People could reach the skifields using extensions of existing transport networks.
 In New Zealand, transport often did not exist.
 Skiers had to walk or climb to the slopes, often far away.
 There were no rack railways or cablecars, which predated skiing in the European Alps.
-The first basic ski tow was trialled briefly at Mt Ruapehu in 1938, but others were not built until after the Second World War.
+A basic ski tow was trialled briefly at Mt Ruapehu in 1938, but others were not built until after the Second World War.

-Ski instruction is offered on commercial fields, and was an important factor in their development.
+Ski instruction was an important factor in the development of commercial fields.
 Ruapehu, for example, became more popular when ski schools were set up there.
 Top Austrian skier Ernst Skardarasy started teaching the sport in 1938, and was succeeded by Swiss instructor Walter Haensli in 1949.
-Haensli proposed the first commercial chairlift, installed at Ruapehu in 1954.
+Haensli proposed the first commercial chairlift, which was installed at Ruapehu in 1954.

 Snowboarding began in New Zealand in the early 1980s, and appeals mainly to young people.
 A board, halfway between a skateboard and a surfboard in size, is used instead of skis.
-The rider’s boots are attached one ahead of the other, and the stance is side-on rather than forward-facing.
+The rider’s boots are attached one in front of the other, and the stance is side-on rather than forward-facing.

 Off-piste areas are skiable slopes that lie outside the boundaries of a ski area, but can be accessed using that area’s road or lifts.
 Some ski areas will sell a single-ride ticket on their lifts.
 An off-piste skier might travel to the top of the ski area, and then embark on a trip, perhaps along the adjacent range.
 Alternatively the off-piste area may be treated as an extension of the ski area.
 Off-piste skiing has become very popular at some club fields.